stephbuon/posextract/README.md

 # posextract
 posextract offers grammatical information extraction methods designed for the analysis of historical and contemporary textual corpora.
 It traverses the syntactic dependency relations between parts-of-speech and returns sequences of words that share a grammatical relationship.
+See [our article]() for more.

 Users have the options of: